sigsum/sigsum-go/doc/tools.md

 octets, or a hex string representing 32 octets.

-The submitters public key (`-k` option) and a policy file (`-p` option) must be provided, and the name of the proof file the only non-option argument.
+The submitters public key (`-k` option) and a policy file (`-p` option) must be provided, and the name of the proof file is the only non-option argument.

 The proof is considered valid if